 Post-operative morbidity outcomes.

-Six of the 57 patients suffered infection of the surgical site with three of these requiring cranioplasty and one required an ITU admission.
-Two patients experienced de novo psychosis post-surgery and required sectioning under the mental health act after attempting suicide by violent means.
+Six of the 57 patients suffered surgical site infections with three requiring cranioplasty and one requiring an ITU admission.
+3 patients experienced de novo psychiatric events post-surgery that required inpatient stays.
+One of these required involuntary detention under the mental health act after attempting suicide by violent means.
+One other patient attempted suicide with no previous psychiatric history.
+23 patients experienced at least mild visual impairment on formal testing.

 Anti-epileptic drug usage

-As time progressing since surgery, the number of patient follow up data reduced, and therefore, total drug consumption was calculated per capita.
+As time progressing since surgery, the number of patient follow up data reduced, and therefore, total drug consumption was calculated per capita (Figure 4).
+The mean average number of AEDs patients were on pre surgery was 2.35, at last OP appointment this figure had dropped to 1.83 a reduction of 22%.
 Of the 20 patients who stopped AEDs entirely only three remained seizure free with the remaining 17 returning to some form of medication to help with seizure control.
 Of the three patients who succeeded two stopped medications having previously taken 1500mg of levetiracetam for one patient and 300mg of pregabalin for the second patient.
 Both came off medication at one year post-op and were at three and five years post-op respectively at their last outpatient appointment.
 The third patient attempted to come off medication at four years

 but unfortunately relapsed on this attempt and was placed back on a 1000mg dose of carbamazepine however, on their second attempt at eight years post-op they remained seizure free, at the time of writing 13 years since their operation.
+Of the remaining 54 patients, 33 were on an reduced total AED load compared to pre-surgery, 13 were on the same and unfortunately 8 were on a greater AED load.

 Postal survey